zaiisao/Documentation/en/Voice/publish_android_audio.md

 title: Publish and Subscribe to Streams
 description:
 platform: Android
-updatedAt: Wed Dec 05 2018 10:09:27 GMT+0000 (UTC)
+updatedAt: Wed Dec 05 2018 10:09:31 GMT+0000 (UTC)
 ---
 # Publish and Subscribe to Streams
-Before publishing or subscribing to any streams, ensure that you have prepared the development environment and joined the channel.
+Before publishing or subscribing to any streams, ensure that you have finished preparing the development environment and joined the channel.
 See [Integrate the SDK](../../en/Voice/android_video.md) for more information.

 The audio function of the Agora SDK for Android is enabled by default.
 Users can subscribe to and publish audio streams without calling any other API methods once they have joined the channel.